Hyde Park on Hudson

 There were scenes elsewhere in the house to show the hustle and bustle behind the scenes of the event.
 I built a complete period American kitchen and a stable block.
 The complex textures and warm tones were followed through into these sets.

 Director Roger Michell wanted the King & Queen to feel quite uncomfortable in the bedrooms they are given at Springwood, as if they are children’s bedrooms.
 We chose strong colour themes; pink colour for the King and blue for the Queen.
-I chose to use this concept as boldly as possible so we spent time tracking down the oddest wallpapers; a Victorian zoo scene in blue for the Queen (with matching curtains) and a pink Dutch wallpaper with a motif of a woman ironing.
+I chose to use this concept as boldly as possible so we spent time tracking down the oddest wallpapers; a Victorian zoo scene in blue for the Queen (with matching curtains) and a pink wallpaper with a motif of a Dutch woman ironing for the Kings bedroom.

 When FDR comes home to Hyde Park Washington follows.
 This invasion by the officials was shown a number of times in the film transforming the whole house; I rolled back the carpets, piled furniture high at the corners of the rooms, hung telephone cables all about and powered up noisy 30s teletype machines, copiers and fans to break the silence of the family house.